Karasu-Lab/craft_launcher/README.md

 - Dart SDK 3.7.2 or higher
 - Java Runtime Environment (JRE) or Java Development Kit (JDK) for running Minecraft
 - Internet connection for downloading game assets and libraries

+### Customization Options

+- **Launcher Branding**: Customize the launcher name and version that appears in Minecraft by setting the `launcherName` and `launcherVersion` parameters in the `VanillaLauncher` constructor.
+If not specified, the default values "CraftLauncher" and "1.0.0" will be used.

 ### Contributing